ConesaLab/SQANTI3/README.md

 38. `within_peak`: TRUE if the PacBio transcript start site is within a CAGE Peak.
 39. `polyA_motif`: if `--polyA_motif_list` is given, shows the top ranking polyA motif found within 50 bp upstream of end.
 40. `polyA_dist`: if `--polyA_motif_list` is given, shows the location of the  last base of the hexamer.
 Position 0 is the putative poly(A) site.
 This distance is hence always negative because it is upstream.
+41. `ratio_TSS`: Using Short-Read data, we measure the mean coverage of the 100bp upstream and downstream a reported TSS.
+Then we calculate the ratio *coverage inside isoform + 0.01/ coverage outside isoform + 0.01*.
+If several SR samples are provided, `ratio_TSS` will represent the average value of the ratios across the samples.
+This means that if an isoform have a `ratio_TSS` greater than 1 it is more likely that its TSS is true.
+Meanwhile, if the `ratio_TSS` is close or lower than 1, the SR coverage is similar inside and outside the isoform, something that we wouldn't expect if the TSS was true.

 <a name="junction"/>